-The price isn't half bad either.
+At around $28, the price isn't half bad either.
 It is competitive with other premium gins without going over the top to make it unattainable by the masses.
 This is a gin that you will want to save for your gin martinis and relish every sip as you enjoy a quality cocktail.

-More Gin From Martin Miller's
+More Martin Miller's Gins

-Martin Miller's Gin
+Martin Miller's Gin Cocktails

 06 of 09

 Aviation American Gin came to market in 2006.
 It was one of the first brands to launch that made everyone rethink the definition of gin.
 It was at the forefront of the New Western Gin movement, featuring a softer juniper profile and gins that are often handcrafted in small batches.
 This gin revolution has brought the spirit's appeal to a wider audience of drinkers.

 Aviation is produced in Portland, Oregon by House Spirits Distillery.
 It is distilled from neutral grain spirit with 100 percent rye base, an unusual beginning in the gin market.
 It's flavored with juniper, anise seed, Elletaria cardamom, coriander, lavender, sweet orange peel, and sarsparilla.
 It too is slightly overproofed, bottled at 42 percent ABV (84 proof), so it's not as delicate as it's often made out to be.

 The lovely part about Aviation is that it is so lovely.
 When you crack the bottle, you are greeted with a floral bouquet dominated by lavender and backed up by a subtle spice.
 The juniper and citrus characteristic of gin is apparent but both appear more as background elements.

 Aviation's choice of a rye base gives this gin a creamier mouthfeel than most gins.
 It is a gin that you can enjoy chilled on its own, which is great news for super dry martini fans.

 More Aviation Gins